 Spouses (not personal partners who are not legally recognized as such and have no legal rights in Bermuda) of incoming non-Bermudian working newcomers who are non-Bermudian will get a friendly and practical welcome from the International American Women's Club.
 Despite its American name, it is not solely for newly arrived Americans.
 It is as active on behalf of other incoming nationalities.
 It will offer you useful advice, suggestions and tips to make your island life more pleasant.
 For further information, call (441) 236 5465 or (441) 291 0761.
 Non-Bermudian spouses arriving with their also not-Bermudian husbands or wives must find their own form of employment (See Working in Bermuda for non-Bermudians).
 It is not the responsibility of the employer of the husband or wife to find employment for the non-working spouse.
 This has to be done individually.
 Those from overseas who arrive married should note that in the event their husband or wife also from overseas separates from or divorces them in Bermuda, one of them may have to leave Bermuda prematurely.
 If they have children while in Bermuda but later separate or divorce, the Bermudian spouse will normally get preference in child custody, under Bermuda law.
 A non-Bermudian married to a Bermudian will have to wait 10 years to apply for and meet certain conditions to obtain citizenship.
 In any other country, they can obtain citizenship rights within three years.

-Bermuda is often touted as a low tax jurisdiction by the global media, self-promoting politicians, and both local and overseas tax regime revenue authorities.
-This image is wrong.
-Unfortunately, head hunters and recruiters will often mislead potential new employees from overseas about this and say or imply that none of the following apply.
+Bermuda is often touted as a low tax jurisdiction by the global media, politicians, and both local and overseas tax regime revenue authorities.
+This image is misleading.
+Head hunters and recruiters often mislead potential new employees from overseas and say or imply that none of the following apply.
 The truth is there is a bewildering complexity of largely hidden, but every day present, cost to the residents of Bermuda in innumerable stamp duties, consumption taxes, Foreign Currency Exchange tariffs, fuel surcharges, real property and trust conveyancing taxes, estate duty fees and so on.
 With all these taxes assessed at point of importation, layered on to foreign exchange transactions, added to mark-ups on retail purchases and mandatory on conveyancing of real estate and contracts, all these and more so-called tax duties translate to a minimum of 25 to 35 percent average tax on every working (and non-working) adult in Bermuda.
 Flat tax assessments predominate these revenue raising programs which means that those in lower income brackets absorb a disproportionately higher ratio of tax to earnings.
 From the year 2010 there may well be even more or increased taxes on the horizon, from the effects on the Bermuda government of the economic depression of 2008 and 2009.
 If so, they will hit struggling retailers, hoteliers, restaurateurs, downsized international businesses, construction companies, and landlords.
 Most likely candidates for higher taxes include foreign exchange, payroll, customs, stamp duty as well as implementing new taxes on dividends, rental income and other income sources, possibly even the introduction a new income tax regime.